lukeraymonddowning/mula/README.md

 We recommend using the default `aggregate` parser, but for the sake of clarity, we'll explain the difference between each one.

+Whilst we will use strings to pass values to the `parse` method in the documentation, you are free to pass integers or decimal values instead.

 #### Aggregate